 These learning outcomes are in line with the objectives of MinTIC and the Ministerio de Educación Nacional (MEN), which are: to contribute to the development of 21st century skills such as critical and computational thinking, creativity and problem solving through the use and appropriation of science and technology.
-To advance this purpose, the creation of a bank of eligible teachers from the public and private sectors was sought, with the purpose of training them in the STEAM educational approach and thus linking them to the transformation of educational practice through the application of new methodologies.
+To advance this purpose, the creation of a bank of eligible teachers from the public and private sectors was sought, with the purpose of training them in the STEAM educational approach and thus linking them to the transformation of new methodologies.